Episode 89: Signs That You’re in an Abusive Relationship

-4. We’re smart women, so we can’t we feel like we can’t really be in an abusive relationship.
+4. We’re smart women, so we feel like we can’t really be in an abusive relationship.
 Usually, we find ourselves in an abusive relationship, and we think, “Well, there’s no way that this is truly abusive.
-This isn’t the obvious abuse that is portrayed on the Lifetime TV movie.
+This isn’t the obvious abuse that is portrayed on the Lifetime TV movie.”

-But for the most part, you think he’s a nice guy, and you’re a smart woman.
+But for the most part, you think your partner is a good person, and you’re a smart woman.